 Scott Polar Research Institute

-Part of the Department of Geography at the University of Cambridge, the Scott Polar Research Institute was established in 1920 and serves as a center of study into the Arctic and Antarctic regions.
-Its research and study programs are highlighted, many of its findings are reported on the site, and its collections are available online.
-Exhibitions, museum events, and research seminars are highlighted.
+Part of the Department of Geography at the University of Cambridge, the Scott Polar Research Institute was established in 1920 and serves as a study center in the Arctic and Antarctic regions.
+Its research and study programs are highlighted, its findings are reported on the site, and its collections are available online.
+Exhibitions, museum events, on-site store, and research seminars are highlighted.
+An online shopping area offers a range of polar-related items.

-The UK Antarctic Heritage Trust was established in 1993, incorporating the Antarctic Heritage Trust - New Zealand, which has been in existence since 1987.
-Its mission is to conserve historic buildings and artifacts in Antarctica, to preserve British Antarctic heritage, and support a wide range of public programs, which are highlighted here, along with a history and timeline of the organizations, contacts, and an online shopping area.
+The UK Antarctic Heritage Trust was established in 1993, incorporating the Antarctic Heritage Trust - New Zealand, which has existed since 1987.
+Its mission is to conserve historic buildings and artifacts in Antarctica, preserve British Antarctic heritage, and support a wide range of public programs highlighted here, along with a history and timeline of the organizations, contacts, and an online shopping area offering Antarctic-inspired apparel, books, patches, pins, and other items.

 http://www.ukaht.org/